skipoleschris/xsbt-cucumber-plugin/README.markdown

 An [sbt 0.12.x](https://github.com/harrah/xsbt/wiki) plugin for running [Cucumber](http://cukes.info) features.

-IMPORTANT: Release 0.5.0 onwards are a major update that switches from running the ruby version of cucumber (using JRuby) to running cucumber-jvm.
-This provides a significant improvement in speed and reliability.
-It also significantly changes the configuration options for the plugin.
-If you are using a version of this plugin before 0.5.0, please read below and update your project configurations to match the new options.
+### IMPORTANT NOTES ABOUT THIS RELEASE (0.7.0) ###
+It adds the ability to run cucumber as a standalone SBT task but also as a test runner within the standard 'test' task.
+To facilitate this, there has been one significant change that you should be aware of: the default location for feature files has changed from the src/test/features directory to the classpath.
+This is required as running as a test framework only has access to the test classpath.
+Features should therefore now live under src/test/resources.
+It is possible to change this back to another location by overriding the cucumberFeaturesLocation setting, but if you change this to anything other than the classpath then the 'test' task will not be able to find features.

+### EXPERIMENTAL RELEASE ###
+This is currently an experimental release of the ability to run cucumber as a standard SBT test framework.
+The basic mechanisms are in place, but currently the following are broken / do not work:

+* When running the 'test' target, cucumber runs but then seems to lock up rather than return control back to SBT [Major]
+* Currently does not work with Scala 2.10.0-RC1 (I've only been testing against 2.9.2 projects and need to cross-build the integration project to allow it to work)
+* There is currently no support for 'test-only' and no way to just run features with specific names or tags
+* When running in a multi-project setup, the cucumbers for each project are run in parallel and the output is interleaved and thus unreadable.

+This version is not published to any repository.
+You can build it locally using the SBT tasks: package and publish-local.

+## Overview ##
 Provides the ability to run Cucumber-jvm within the SBT environment.
 Originally based on the [cuke4duke-sbt-plugin](https://github.com/rubbish/cuke4duke-sbt-plugin) by rubbish and my original implementation for SBT 0.7.x.
 Specifics for this release:

 * Works with xsbt 0.12.0
 * Works with cucumber-jvm (version 1.0.9 for Scala 2.9.x and version 1.1.1 for Scala 2.10.0-RC1)
 * Allows projects compiled and running against Scala 2.9.1, 2.9.2 and 2.10.0-RC1

-## Usage ##
+## Usage - Standalone Task ##
 Install the plugin (see later).
-By default features files go in a 'src/test/features' directory.
+By default features files go in the 'src/test/resources' directory.
 Step definitions go in 'src/test/scala'.
 Finally from the sbt console call the task:

     cucumber